PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/Organization/membershipRequests/variables/membershipRequests.md

 The parent object representing the organization.
 It contains information about the organization, including the IDs of the membership requests.

+## Returns

+A promise that resolves to an array of membership request documents found in the database.
+These documents represent the membership requests related to the organization.

 ## See

  - MembershipRequest - The MembershipRequest model used to interact with the membership requests collection in the database.